bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform_azure.md

 Once you have created a service principal, you need to assign a role to it.
-As shown below, go to the IAM section of your resource group and add a `Contributor` Role to the service principal you created for the Bodo Platform Application.
+As shown below, go to the IAM section of your resource group and add a `Contributor` Role and `Storage Blob Data Contributor` Role to the service principal you created for the Bodo Platform Application.

 ![Assign SP a Role](../platform_onboarding_screenshots/az-assign-sp-role.gif#center)